What is an EPOS System?

 The cost of POS systems varies greatly depending on the business type, size and how many POS terminals are needed.
 As an example, for a small business with one POS machine,we estimate you’ll pay around £1,000 for hardware and on average £49 per month for a software subscription (some providers can charge £120+).
 As more POS stations are required, the price will increase.

-What is a POS Example?
+What is in a POS System?

 How Does a POS System Work?